 You will need at least the following documents to open a bank account:

 - a proof of address (electricity bill, rent receipt or tax bill),

 - a proof of enrolment (only for students).

 You may be asked to submit additional documents.

 Cheque (chèque bancaire or chèque postal)

 You should request a chequebook when you open a bank account.
 You will receive it within 15 days.
-Make sure that your account has always a positive account balance.
-If you write a cheque when your account is negative, you are charged multiple fees and your bank can ask you to return your chequebook and you may be banned from holding a bank account.
+Make sure that your account has always a positive balance.
+If you write a cheque when your account is negative, you are charged multiple fees and your bank can ask you to return your chequebook and you may be banned from holding a bank account (interdit bancaire).